Virtually Tour 7 of Cape Breton Island’s Beaches

 Cape Breton Island’s longest beach can be found at Cabots Landing Provincial Park.
 This beach connects Burton’s Beach, Dingwall Beach, or 4 Mile Beach.
 Whatever you call it, it’s the perfect place to go if you want to get away from the crowds and just keep the ocean air and sunshine all to yourself.

 Looking for a beach that’s more than just a beach?
-Well, Black Book Beach in the Cape Breton Highlands National Park is the place for you.
+Well, Black Brook Beach in the Cape Breton Highlands National Park is the place for you.
 It’s the perfect place for a family to stay and play.
 Do some swimming, explore a waterfall that’s just around the corner, let the kids play on the playground or explore some coastal hiking trails that are just moments away.

 No list of Cape Breton Island beaches is complete without mentioning the Beach Capital of Cape Breton, Port Hood!
 Port Hood is home to five, yes, that’s correct, five beaches!
 Not only does Port Hood have five beaches, it’s also home to some of the warmest waters in all of eastern Canada.
 Waters here can get as warm as 24Cº!

-If you’re looking to be a bit more adventurous during your next beach visit then have to visit Point Michaud Beach Provincial Park.
+If you’re looking to be a bit more adventurous during your next beach visit then you have to visit Point Michaud Beach Provincial Park.
 Cape Breton’s South Coast is home to some of our best surf locations on the Island and don’t worry if you don’t know how to surf, you can just attend the surf school.
 They’ll have you hanging ten in no time!

 6. Inverness Beach